 Voltage

 To meet the IEC 61000-4-2 standard, a device will need to handle ESD testing at a specific voltage.
 ESD simulator rentals are available up to various kilovolts to help with those test standards.
-Before renting, ensure the testing device offers the correct voltage to meet your test standard.
+Before renting, ensure the device offers the correct voltage to meet your test standard.

 Contact Discharge and Air Discharge